AdobeDocs/commerce-admin.en/help/content-design/page-setup.md

 |[!UICONTROL Display Report Bugs Link]|Store View|Determines if the bug report link (supported for some themes) is enabled or disabled.|

 {style="table-layout:auto"}

+>[!NOTE]
+>
+>Every JavaScript placed in the [!UICONTROL Miscellaneous HTML] field must be whitelisted in the Content Security Policy (CSP) settings, otherwise it will not be executed on the Checkout pages.
+For more information, see [Content Security Policy](https://developer.adobe.com/commerce/php/development/security/content-security-policies).